ccampbell/chromelogger-python/README.md

 ### Using with Tornado

 Using with tornado is slightly more complicated.
-You have to first make you are using your own custom request handler and that all your requests you want logged inherit from that.
-Here is how you would implement it
+You have to make sure you are using your own custom request handler and that all your requests you want logged inherit from that.
+Here is an example of how you would implement it

 ```python
 import tornado